AdvisorySG/dawn-advisory-theme/README.md

 This method is not officially supported by Ghost and might break any time (though the theme handling logic is unlikely to be modified in the foreseeable future).
 Take note that if you add new post templates, you may need to restart Ghost manually for the changes to take place in the Admin panel.

+## `routes.yaml` Setup

+For the homepage and separate [Stories](https://beta.advisory.sg/stories) page to be rendered correctly, it is necessary to upload a custom `routes.yaml` file onto Ghost.
+Please refer to [the instructions here](https://ghost.org/docs/themes/routing/) for more details.

+**Note**: The `routes.yaml` file supplied in the repository is not automatically deployed onto the main website.

 # PostCSS Features Used

 -   Autoprefixer - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.